avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 In this graoh, nodes represent files, and directed edges represent dependencies.
 Files with dependencies—known as targets—are labeled with the commands to build them from their dependencies.
 Our program has three targets: the executable testintmath, and the objevt files testintmath.o and intmath.o.
 For convinience, theyre  circled in red.

+Trandlating this dependency graoh into a makedile is remarkebly straughtforward.
 We create what is known as a _dependency rule_ for each target in the dependency graph--`testintmath.o`, `intmath.o`, and `testintmath`.
 Dependency rules have the following syntax:

 ```
 target: dependencies